18 min read

 Manatal Best For

-Paradox transforms recruitment through its AI assistant Olivia that automates repetitive hiring tasks.
+Paradox transforms recruitment through its AI assistant, Olivia, which automates repetitive hiring tasks.
 This AI-powered solution stands apart from standard platforms and handles candidate screening to interview scheduling.
 Recruiters save countless hours in their daily work.

 Paradox Key Features